-Parkside, Gateway, Carthage and Women and Children's Horizons combined efforts to program activities and events for April, 2019 Sexual Assault Awareness Month
+Parkside, Gateway, Carthage and Women and Children's Horizons combined efforts to program activities and events for Sexual Assault Awareness Month

-Ten cross-functional staff members were trained in May of 2016 and a UW-Parkside specific curriculum was designed for By Stander Training.
+Ten cross-functional staff members were trained and a UW-Parkside specific curriculum was designed for By Stander Training.
 PHE's, RA's Peer Mentors and many students are trained on an annual basis.